2giosangmitom/2giosangmitom.github.io/content/posts/database-systems/index.md

 3. A PROJECT is performed on the results of step 2 to yield a single copy of each attribute, thereby eliminating duplicate columns.

 ![natural join step 3](./images/natural-join-step3.png)

+The final outcome of a natural join yields a table that does not include unmatched pairs and provides only the copies of the matches.

+Note a few crucial features of the natural join operation: